 Citrus & Pine Winter Shrub

 No, I am not talking about a holly bush or a dwarf pine.
 I am referring to a drink originating from 17th Century England and later brought to Colonial America, where apple cider vinegar and sugar were used as a way of preserving seasonal fruit to be enjoyed out of season.
 What results is a fruity, sweet-tart syrup to add to fizzy, sparkling water.
-There are many variations to this recipe as you can use whatever fruit is in season, but this particular recipe combines all my favorite winter flavors for a fun and nutritious way to ring in the winter season by adding a bit of “special” to your Winter Solstice Tradition or any other holiday gathering.
+There are many variations to this recipe as you can use whatever fruit is in season.
+Check out my Summer Sunshine Shrub for a summer version.
+Ultimately, this particular recipe combines all my favorite winter flavors for a fun and nutritious way to ring in the winter season by adding a bit of “special” to your Winter Solstice Tradition or any other holiday gathering.

 - 2 large organic oranges, skin on, quartered